PAWS is our pet assisted therapy program that travels throughout Orange County.

-Our more than 125 volunteers and their dogs spend time at nursing homes, psychiatric hospitals, hospice and children’s homes to help bring joy and encouragement to the disabled, bedridden and neglected.We have monthly visits to more than 20 facilities in Orange County including nursing homes, psychiatric hospitals, hospice and children’s homes and programs.
-Our program is an amazing opportunity for you to experience the human-animal bond by sharing your pet, and to touch the lives of these very special people.
+Our more than 125 volunteers and their dogs spend time at nursing homes, psychiatric hospitals, hospice and children’s homes to help bring joy and encouragement to the disabled, bedridden and neglected.We have monthly visits to more than 24 facilities in Orange County including nursing homes, psychiatric hospitals, hospice and children’s homes and programs.
+The program is an amazing opportunity for you to experience the human-animal bond by sharing your pet, and to touch the lives of these very special people.
 The rewards are mutual for the handlers, dogs and residents alike.
 Results are often not miraculous but subtle, simple smiles, warming a room where there was no hope, and delivering warmth and love to those who desperately need it.
 These small gestures of love and acceptance that only our pets can deliver often are the highlight of their day or even week and the residents eagerly await our monthly return.
 Through PAWS and the amazing bond created between dog and human, the effect is undoubtedly positive and healing.

 Who can participate in PAWS?

-After successfully passing the evaluation, volunteers will attend a short handling class to prepare them for their visits.
-They will then complete a four-month probation period working at a facility for adults and then can move forward with a two-month probation at a facility for children.
+Teams will then complete a four-month probation period working at a facility for adults and then can move forward with a two-month probation at a facility for children.
 The entire process takes about 8-10 months to complete, and the rewards come in the form of the big smiles from the residents’ and patients’ faces.When the required probation is completed, volunteer/pet teams will become eligible to participate in the PAWS, Kindness Kids and Canine Literacy programs, including dozens of special event opportunities throughout the year.
 We look forward to meeting you and working with your dog!

-Program and Volunteer Requirements: You must be at least eighteen years of age, the owner of a program compatible family pet dog.
+Program and Volunteer Requirements: Volunteers must be at least eighteen years of age, and the owner of a program compatible family pet dog.
 Dogs must be able to interact with and work in close proximity to other dogs and breeds of all sizes.
 The OCSPCA PAWS program does not certify nor allow dogs to attend individual visits.
 Teams always visit in groups at designated facility locations and times.
-Volunteers must be able to commit to a minimum of one visit per month as well as participate in at least one annual community/OCSPCA event.
+Volunteers must be able to commit to a minimum of one visit per month (approximately 90 minutes) as well as participate in at least two special event visits or OCSPCA community events.
 You must be willing to comply with OCSPCA/PAWS policies and protocols, and have a friendly demeanor.
 All volunteers must maintain OCSPCA membership, due annually in January to remain in good standing.

 When is the next Orientation for PAWS?